How We Work

 Why This Approach

 Building 50 tone recipes across multiple platforms with detailed signal chains, settings, and downloadable presets would take a traditional team months.
-AI lets us move faster, cover more ground, and keep prices low — while human verification ensures the output is actually useful when you plug in your guitar.
+AI lets us move faster, cover more ground, and keep prices low — and the public correction record keeps the output honest: every fix is a visible commit, not a quiet edit.

 We think this is more honest than a polished marketing page that hides how the sausage gets made.
 The tones work.
 The presets load.
 The settings are accurate.
 How they got there is part of the story.